CleasbyCode/pdvrdt/README.md

 first compress the data file to a ***ZIP*** or ***RAR*** file.
 Make sure the compressed ***ZIP*** or ***RAR***
 file does not exceed 1,048,172 bytes for ***Reddit*** or 9,836 bytes for ***Twitter***.

-***Note: While techinically the image size limit for Mastodon is 16MB, embedded PNG images over 10MB
+\****While techinically the image size limit for Mastodon is 16MB, embedded PNG images over 10MB
 are slower to post and may not always upload. [jdvrif](https://github.com/CleasbyCode/jdvrif) is faster and more reliable for larger files.***

 ***The graphics editor program GIMP will not display pdvrdt "file-embedded" PNG images over 7MB.